iterate-ch/docs/mountainduck/issues/index.md

 `````

 ## Temporary Files
 When opening files with status _Online only_ or when connected with _Online_ connect mode, it may be required to temporarily cache contents depending on the read pattern of the application opening the file.
-Data ist stored in the temporary file location of the operating system and allows for faster access when repeatedly reading the file.
+Data is stored in the temporary file location of the operating system and allows for faster access when repeatedly reading the file.
 Temporary files are deleted as soon as the application closes the file after reading, unless the option _Enable buffering_ checked in _Preferences → Sync_.

 ```{tip}
 When enabled _Preferences → Sync → Enable buffering_ is enabled: